george-hawkins/breadboard-vtx-control/README.md

 The board comes with a pre-installed example application that will flash the red user LED madly, press the button labeled _USER_ to get it to cycle through the other user LEDs.

-### Update the ST-LINK firmware
+### Upgrade the ST-LINK firmware

-Find the latest ST-LINK updater under the [products section](https://www.st.com/en/development-tools/stm32-programmers.html#products) of STM32 Programmers page.
+Find the latest ST-LINK upgrader under the [products section](https://www.st.com/en/development-tools/stm32-programmers.html#products) of STM32 Programmers page.
 At the time of writing, it was [STWS-LINK007](https://www.st.com/en/development-tools/stsw-link007.html).

-Aside: ST's package naming is quite odd, e.g. at the present time STWS-LINK007 is a package for updating the firmware of an ST-LINK device while STSW-LINK009, which sounds like a more recent revision of the same, is in fact a package for the USB drivers needed by Windows to work with an ST-LINK device.
+Aside: ST's package naming is quite odd, e.g. at the present time STWS-LINK007 is a package for upgrading the firmware of an ST-LINK device while STSW-LINK009, which sounds like a more recent revision of the same, is in fact a package for the USB drivers needed by Windows to work with an ST-LINK device.

-Register with the ST site, download the application and run the updater:
+Register with the ST site, download the application and run the upgrader:

     $ cd Downloads
     $ unzip en.stsw-link007_V2-37-26.zip